Conjoint analysis explained

 Max-Diff conjoint analysis is an ideal methodology when the decision task is to evaluate product choice.
 An experimental design is employed to balance and properly represent the sets of items.
 There are several approaches that can be taken with analysing Max-Diff studies including: Hierarchical Bayes conjoint modelling to derive utility score estimations, best/worst counting analysis and TURF analysis.

-Hierarchical Bayes Analysis (HB)
+Hierarchical Bayes analysis (HB)

 Hierarchical Bayes Analysis (HB) is similarly used to estimate attribute level utilities from choice data.
 HB is particularly useful in situations where the data collection task is so large that the respondent cannot reasonably provide preference evaluations for all attribute levels.
 As part of the procedure to estimate attribute level utilities for each individual, hierarchical Bayes focuses individual respondent measurement on highly variable attributes and uses the sample’s attribute level averages when attribute-level variability is smaller.
 This approach again allows more attributes and levels to be estimated with smaller amounts of data collected from each individual respondent.

 Conjoint analysis methodology has withstood intense scrutiny from both academics and professional researchers for more than 30 years.
 It is widely used in consumer products, durable goods, pharmaceutical, transportation, and service industries, and ought to be a staple in your research toolkit.
-To learn more about conjoint analysis, check out our eBook.